onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`epsilon` | FloatAttr | 32-bit float attribute
+`epsilon` | ::mlir::FloatAttr | 32-bit float attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`input` | memref of any type values or tensor of any type values `scale` | memref of any type values or tensor of any type values `B` | memref of any type values or tensor of any type values
+`input` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`scale` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`B` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of any type values or tensor of any type values
+`output` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 ### `onnx.IsInf` (ONNXIsInfOp)